Best practices for all isolation architectures

 Password Protection Gateway machines

-NPS that has the Azure AD Multi-Factor Authentication RADIUS extension
+NPS that has the Microsoft Entra multifactor authentication RADIUS extension

 Log storage retention - All environments should have a cohesive log storage retention strategy, design, and implementation to facilitate a consistent toolset (for example, SIEM systems such as Azure Sentinel), common queries, investigation, and forensics playbooks.
 Azure Policy can be used to set up diagnostic settings.

 Monitoring and log reviewing - The operational tasks around identity monitoring should be consistent and have owners in each environment.
 As described above, strive to consolidate these responsibilities across environments to the extent allowed by regulatory compliance and isolation requirements.